vmware-archive/ciborg/README.md

 Shell access for your instance

-    lobot ssh
+    ciborg ssh

-Terminate all Lobot instances on your account and deallocate their elastic IPs
+Terminate all Ciborg instances on your account and deallocate their elastic IPs

-    lobot destroy_ec2
+    ciborg destroy_ec2

 ## Color

-Lobot installs the ansicolor plugin, however you need to configure rspec to generate colorful output.
+Ciborg installs the ansicolor plugin, however you need to configure rspec to generate colorful output.
 One way is to include `--color` in your .rspec and update your spec_helper.rb to include

 ``` ruby
 RSpec.configure do |config|